-As usual, the watch’s dial looks extremely busy and it takes some effort to get used to the clutter of numerals on its bezel, as well as its outer and inner (the grey one) dial.
+As usual, the dial looks extremely busy and it takes some effort to get used to the clutter of numerals on its bezel, as well as its outer and inner (the grey one) dial.

-As you can see on the photos, the bezel has a standard 60-second scale, while the dial employs two hour scales: a military-style outer scale with numbers ranging from 13 to 24 and a normal inner scale that features only three “main” numerals: 3, 6, 9 and 12.
+As you can see on the photos, the bezel has a standard 60-second scale, while the dial employs two hour-scales: a military-style outer scale with numbers ranging from 13 to 24 and a normal inner scale that features only three “main” numerals: 3, 6, 9 and 12.
 Frankly speaking, the logic behind such a display somehow escapes me.

-Although looking kind of chunky, the watch is in fact very comfortable to wear on just about any wrist thanks to the shape of its case and the pair of pivoting lugs that are inset into notches on both sides of the body, which is about 44 mm in diameter.
+Although looking kind of chunky, the Williams F1 Team Day Date is, in fact, very comfortable to wear on just about any wrist thanks to the shape of its case and the pair of pivoting lugs that are inset into notches on both sides of the body, which is about 44 mm in diameter.
 The specified thickness of just over 12 millimeters, too, helps this watch to offer as much comfort as it is practically possible to expect from such a sporty timekeeper.

-Oris Williams F1 Team Day Date Automatic watch (ref.
-735 7634 4765 RS) specification:
+Oris Williams F1 Team Day Date (ref.
+735 7634 4765 RS) specification

 Power reserve: 38 hours

-Case material: DLC-treated stainless steel
+Case: DLC-treated stainless steel

-Case size: 44.00 mm
+Size: 44.00 mm

 Case height: 12.20 mm

-Lugs: 25 mm
+Lugs: 25.00 mm